I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-It looks like COVID-19 aka the Coronavirus has officially hit the fan, folks.
-Your humble New Jersey-based narrator has been following a "work from home" protocol for almost a full week, and after today, my kids' schools will be closed until (shudder) the end of the month, at least.
-Sporting events and concerts are being cancelled, people are getting into fistfights over toilet paper and hand sanitizer in supermarket aisles, and if you cough or sneeze when you're out in public, you're likely to cause an instant panic, or catch a beat down.
+It looks like the Coronavirus is here to stay, folks.
+Your humble New Jersey-based narrator has been following a "work from home" protocol for more than a year now and thing don't seem to be getting any better.
+People are still getting into fistfights over toilet paper and hand sanitizer in supermarket aisles, and if you cough or sneeze when you're out in public, you're likely to cause an instant panic, or catch a beat down.

-So what's an aging headbanger to do when he's trapped in his house with nothing but his CD collection and a rapidly dwindling beer supply?
+So what's a headbanger to do when he's trapped in his house with nothing but his CD collection and a rapidly dwindling beer supply?
 Compose a playlist of hard rock and metal songs about disease and viruses, of course, because that's the way my twisted mind works.
 Given heavy metal's endless fascination with sickness and death, these ten songs are merely a drop in the bucket compared to what's out there (especially if you dig the death metal genre, which I don't), but these tracks should provide a decent start to your outbreak listening.
-So press "play," crank it up, pour yourself a pint, and wait for this all to blow over.
+So press "play," crank it up, pour yourself a pint, and pray for this all to blow over sometime soon.

 Author's Note: this article was inspired by a thread at the Heart of Metal forum, of which I am a member.
 So hey, thanks for the idea, fellas!